TheFelixLive/Timer-V/README.md

 [^2]: If the timer has previously [counted down](#time-global-mode), the timer will not be synchronized because this function is <ins>not available</ins> in local mode
 [^3]: Only possible, regardless of the method, if [Speedrun](#speedrun) is not active
 [^4]: Only when the [modification](#mods) AFK is activ
 [^5]: To perform functions you need cheats, which are not available in Minecraft's native Hardcore mode.
-> All images were taken in-game with version v.1.21.73